Menu

 Both disorderly conduct and resisting delaying or obstructing are Class 2 Misdemeanors.
 The penalties for disturbing the peace or resisting are as follows:

-If you’re facing charges for disturbing the peace, or resisting you need to contact Stowe Law Firm today for a free consultation with a Salisbury, North Carolina criminal defense attorney.
+If you’re facing charges for disturbing the peace, or resisting you need to contact Stowe Law Firm today for a consultation with a Salisbury, North Carolina criminal defense attorney.